toweringcloud/todo-list/README.md

 # todo-list

-work hard travel hard to do list using react-native &amp; expo
+## work hard travel hard to do list using react-native & expo